Tried, tested and true: This is my list of the best cookbooks to make your vegan collection complete.

 I’ve been focused on improving my skills and really getting back to the basics.
 I have moments where I feel like the best cook ever and others where I flop on everything.
 Right now I’m somewhere in the middle and I want to try to teach myself new techniques so I can flourish rather than flop.
-I’ve also been teaching myself how to make absolutely everything from scratch – breads, butter, ketchup, tofu, ice cream – you name it!
+I’ve also been teaching myself how to make absolutely everything from scratch – bread, butter, ketchup, tofu, ice cream – you name it!

 When I get into these creation moods I have to turn to my favourite cookbooks for guidance and inspiration.
 These vegan chefs have set the stage for my adventures in this culinary adventure and I highly recommend picking up any of the books on this great list.